zahabkf/BNeSIM-Reddit-Bot/README.md

 - Response generation using Gemini API with customized prompts to avoid salesy language
 - Modular architecture with clean separation between functionality components

+### Additional Features
+- Sorting generated responses from highest engagement prediction to lowest
+- Error handling in all modules

 ---

 ## Project Structure